-"Living the Change.
-Creating the Future.
-Starting with me."
-The motto of the Executive Management Conference 2016 at Jungheinrich shows how important our employees' ability to learn and accept change is for us to achieve our growth targets.
+"One Team.
+One Vision."
+The motto of Jungheinrich's Executive Management Conference 2017 stands for working together and for driving Jungheinrich forward to achieve our growth targets.
 The company's success is directly dependent on the qualifications, skills and commitment of each of our employees.
 We believe one of the decisive factors here is the combination of strategy and leadership.
 Employees in leadership positions play a prominent role in integrating the guiding principle with pivotal values such as entrepreneurship, focus and growth in the Group.